A successful cannabis SEO strategy consists of two parts:

 You can then approach websites and ask them to link to your page.
 A great way to do this is the skyscraper technique – an automated email outreach where you approach websites that currently link to a page that is similar to the one that you created.

-A successful cannabis SEO strategy is much more than finding keywords with a high search volume.
+A successful cannabis and CBD SEO strategy is much more than finding keywords with a high search volume.
 It has to consider how likely you will rank for these keywords and how much traffic they generate.

 At the same time, you have to increase your DR to make ranking easier.
 An SEO strategy is only a small part of a cannabis marketing strategy.